j4cko/hdf5_metadataindex/README.md

     also be used to create file lists.
     Example: "get all messpec data (kappa=...) of H101" returns a list of files and datasets that return relevant data.
+  * **lua-post-selection**:
+    after preselection by matching of the attributes, lua code is executed on every hit.
+If it returns `true`, the hit is returned, otherwise it is discarded.